|

 The Confederates lost about fifty killed and one

-hundred and fifty wounded altogether from the bo
+hundred and fifty wounded altogether from the bombardment

 and the assault…One of the assaulting regiments was